theforeman/obal/README.md

 ### add

-This action can add a new package from an upstream repo to a downstream onw, e.g. to add a package from `foreman-packaging` to a downstream product repository.
+This action can add a new package from an upstream repo to a downstream one, e.g. to add a package from `foreman-packaging` to a downstream product repository.

 It's currently not possible to add a vanilla new package to `foreman-packaging`.